peabnuts123/Unity-2D-Jam-Template/README.md

 # 2D Unity Game Jam Template

 This is a project template for getting up-and-running quickly for game jams.
 It is configured for creating 2D games in Unity.
-Included are a bunch of common plugins, code and prefabs that I use when developing games.
+Included are a bunch of common plugins, code and prefabs I use, a main menu and pause functionality, and some UI SFX.
 This is to save on overhead that would otherwise occur during the jam, setting up a new project and copying over any specific library code from other games.

-The code included is all focused on automation and making code easier to write, it does not "pre-code" any features or mechanics.
+The code included is all focused on automation and making code easier to write, it does not "pre-code" any features or mechanics (beyond menus).

 ## Contents